Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems

-The \gls{acr:bap} approach decreases the integrality gap to smaller values than the \gls{acr:pab} approach.
-However, the \gls{acr:pab} yields solutions almost as good as the \gls{acr:bap} approach with much less computational effort.
-The difference of $0.15-0.41$ percentage points in the median integrality gaps is marginal due to the low integrality gaps in general.
+The difference \revone{between the two algorithms} of up to $0.38$ percentage points in the median integrality gaps is marginal due to the low integrality gaps in general.
 Note that the integrality gaps reported for the \gls{acr:pab} in Table~\ref{tab:bap_integrality_gap} differ from the ones previously reported in Table~\ref{tab:performance}.
 This effect occurs because in Table~\ref{tab:performance}, we compute the gap based on the tightest lower bound found with either the commercial solver or the \gls{acr:pab} approach.
-Because of the good performance of \gls{acr:pab} and the significantly increased computational effort stemming from repeatedly branching and pricing, we presented our algorithmic framework focusing on the \gls{acr:pab} approach.
+Because of the good performance of \gls{acr:pab} we presented our algorithmic framework focusing on the \gls{acr:pab} approach.